 Here’s why – it’s made with cake mix!

 Do you remember being a kid and making cake with your mom or grandma?
 I do.
 For me, it always started with opening a box.

 As we decreased our sugar intake, we could taste how much sugar processed food really had.
 And while I want to pass on the tradition of licking the spoon to my kids, I couldn’t do it knowing how sweet and unhealthy boxed cake batter was.

-I eventually came up with homemade yellow cake mix instead, which is just WAY to simple to make to ever bother with a box again.
+I eventually came up with homemade yellow cake mix instead, which is just WAY to0 simple to make to ever bother with a box again.
 (Plus it saves money!
 In Grocery Budget Bootcamp, I teach you how to evaluate which foods are best for you to make from scratch.)